Father Yod

-Father Yod (/joʊd/ YOHD), or YaHoWha, born James Edward Baker (July 4, 1922 – August 25, 1975), was an American new religious movement founder and owner of one of the country's first health food restaurants, on Sunset Strip in Los Angeles.
+Father Yod (/joʊd/ YOHD), or YaHoWha, born James Edward Baker (July 4, 1922 – August 25, 1975), was an American new religious movement founder, restaurateur, and musician.
+He was the owner of one of the first health food restaurants in the United States, the Source Restaurant on the Sunset Strip in West Hollywood, California.
 He founded a spiritual commune in the Hollywood Hills known as the Source Family.
 The Source Family was heavily influenced by the teachings of Yogi Bhajan and the astrological age of Aquarius.
 The Family practiced communal living in Southern California and later in Hawaii.
-He was also the frontman of the commune's experimental psychedelic rock band, Ya Ho Wha 13.
+He was also the frontman of the commune's band, Ya Ho Wha 13.

 Early life

 James Edward Baker was born on July 4, 1922, in Cincinnati, Ohio.
-Although he said he had been awarded the Silver Star while serving in the Marine Corps during World War II, the Corps does not carry his name in its official listing of Silver Star recipients.
+Although he said he had been awarded the a Silver Star while serving in the Marine Corps during World War II, the Corps does not carry his name in its official listing of Silver Star recipients.
 Baker also said he had become an expert in jujutsu.
-On 11 February 1949, he beat "Wild Bill Zim", an Argentinian, at Judo in Cincinnati.
-He moved to California to become a Hollywood stuntman and was influenced by the Nature Boys, a Los Angeles–based group of beats who lived a natural lifestyle, maintained vegetarian diets, and lived "according to Nature's Laws".
-Baker also studied philosophy, religion and esoteric spiritual teachings, even becoming a Vedantic monk for a time.
-He later became a follower of Yogi Bhajan, a Sikh spiritual leader and teacher of Kundalini Yoga.
+On 11 February 1949, he beat "Wild Bill Zim", an Argentinian, at judo in Cincinnati.
+He moved to California to become a Hollywood stuntman and became influenced by the Nature Boys, a Los Angeles–based group (including figures such as William Pester, eden ahbez, and Gypsy Boots) who maintained vegetarian diets and lived "according to Nature's Laws".
+Baker also studied philosophy, religion, and esotericism, becoming a Vedantic monk for a time.
+He later became a follower of Yogi Bhajan, a Sikh spiritual leader and teacher of Kundalini yoga.

-In 1969, Baker founded the Source Restaurant on Los Angeles's Sunset Strip.
-The restaurant served organic vegetarian food, with such celebrity regulars as John Lennon, Julie Christie and Marlon Brando.
-Jim Baker had two other successful restaurants on Sunset Strip: the Aware Inn and the Old World.
+In 1969, Baker founded the Source Restaurant on the Sunset Strip in West Hollywood, California.
+The restaurant served organic vegetarian food, and soon boasted celebrities such as John Lennon, Julie Christie, and Marlon Brando as regular customers.
+Baker had two other successful restaurants on Sunset Strip, the Aware Inn and the Old World.

 Despite claims that he had fourteen different wives, he had only one legal wife as James Baker, Robin Popper, to whom he was married in 1970.
-They had a daughter together, Tau, born August 14, 1974.
-Robin said that at the time he was "a dirty old man on a lust trip".
+Their daughter, Tau, was born on August 14, 1974.
+Popper later called him "a dirty old man on a lust trip".